-Social media is powerful tool with great ROI, but it does require constant deployment of resources so you need to be purposeful in your approach.
+Social media is a powerful tool with great ROI, but it does require the constant deployment of resources so you need to be purposeful in your approach.

 Cut the channels that don’t make sense and reallocate those resources to the ones that do.